Agents

 What Is an Agent Loop?

 An agent loop is the reason–act–observe cycle that drives every step of an AI agent.
 The model reasons about the goal given the current state.
-The runtime executes the chosen action — usually a tool call, retrieval, or sub-agent invocation.
+The runtime executes the chosen action. usually a tool call, retrieval, or sub-agent invocation.
 The observed result is fed back into the model.
 The loop iterates until a termination condition fires: the goal is reached, a max-iteration cap is hit, or the agent emits an explicit stop.
 In a FutureAGI trace, one pass through the loop is a trio of spans: the LLM-reasoning span, the action span, and the observation update.
+As of May 2026, frontier reasoning models.
+GPT-5.x, Claude Opus 4.7, Gemini 3 Pro. make the loop richer per iteration but also more expensive when it runs away.

 Why It Matters in Production LLM and Agent Systems